scalafx/scalafx/README.txt

 To use ScalaFX with SBT add following dependency:

-  libraryDependencies += "org.scalafx" % "scalafx_2.10" % "1.0.0-M6"
+  libraryDependencies += "org.scalafx" % "scalafx_2.10" % "1.0.0-M7"

 You can find a simple project setup in subdirectory "scalafx-hello-world"

-Snapshot releases are also regulary published on Sonatype.
+Snapshot releases are also regularly published on Sonatype.
 To use a snapshot build you may need to add "Sonatype OSS Snapshots" resolver to you SBT
 configuration: